timgeaney/abc_music/README.md

 Python and C# allow you access to the console beep but Java, as far as I know, doesn't allow this so I accessed the computers speakers instead using StdAudio library.

-The programs in C# and Java are done in an object oriented manner and are a few hundred lines each the program in python which does pretty much exactly the same thing is about 15 lines